sophiechannon/gilded-rose/README.md

 I chose to use Ruby for this challenge, because I felt it was well suited to the task.
 I followed a TDD process by creating a suite of tests to cover all the behaviours of teach item and the GildedRose class.
 Itiniailly, all these tests passed because the original code was still in place.
 I then worked to refactor the code item by item, adding more tests as required to follow TDD practice.
 I then moved on to edge cases / potential errors.

+# Code structure

+I structured the code by having one main update_quality method within the GildedRose class, which called several private methods that handled the logic.

 ## About the program

 Gilded Rose is a challenge in refactoring legacy code that relied entirely on nested if statements.
 The Gilded Rose is a shop that stocks items with variable quality depending on their expiry dates.
 The aim is to make the code readable and easy to change, plus to add a new category of items to the shop.
 The item categories are as follows: